Proactive Blockage Prediction for UAV assisted Handover in Future Wireless Network: Simulation and Results

-The initial challenge was the availability of UAV channel characteristics with respect to moving users.
-To generate the UAV data samples, we merged the two scenarios of the ViWi dataset.
-Using the co-located camera with the direct view, we plotted the RSSI based on the user location.
-Using the UAV model analysis discussed in Section \ref{uav_channel}, we provide different values of RSSI for various heights, such as 15m, 20m, 25m, and 30m, as shown in Fig. \ref{figrssi}.
-The RSSI value decreases from -48 dBm to -54 dBm as the height increases from 15m to 30m.
+The RSSI value decreases for FSPL model from -61.5 dBm to -67.5 dBm and for the two-Ray Ground Reflection model the RSSI decreases from -64 dBm to -71 dBm as the height increases from 15m to 30m.
 This decrease occurs because the antenna gain and coverage beamwidth are affected, along with an increase in path loss, as the height of the UAV increases.
 Similarly, RSSI drops as the horizontal distance between the UAV and the car increases because of the inverse square variation of path loss with that of the distance.
 After the detailed analysis, the height of 20m replicated the results for the ViWi scenario with the smooth bell-shaped curve of RSSI.
 Therefore, the RSSI of 20m height is used as a dataset for UAV to perform HO once the $BLK$ event is detected.